House sheathing is the panel layer that turns framing into a working shell.

 The expensive mistake is using the same panel everywhere without thinking about exposure.
 Corners, shear walls, garage returns, tall walls, heavy siding, and areas likely to get wet often deserve more attention than a protected short wall under a deep overhang.

-For more wall-specific details, see exterior wall sheathing.
+For more wall-specific decisions, see exterior wall sheathing.

-Vinyl siding is not wall sheathing.
-It is not structural bracing.
-It is not a water-resistive barrier by itself.
+Vinyl siding is not wall sheathing, it is not structural bracing, and it is not a water-resistive barrier on its own.

 Fasteners need something solid behind them